usaid-cs/yesterday-i-learned/random.md

 - To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
 - The Korean blood cake is also called _sundae_: https://en.wikipedia.org/wiki/Sundae_(Korean_food)
 - Because `iif` is a library function, it cannot short-circuit.
-- One way to tackle Kate's useless 4096 character-per-line limit is to use `xclip <file>`.
 - [APL = A Programming Language](http://en.wikipedia.org/wiki/APL_(programming_language)
 - [Benford's Law](http://en.wikipedia.org/wiki/Benford's_law): statistically speaking, the occurrence of base-10 digits is inverse proportional to its size.
 - (Naming) [Safari won't handle `css.gz` or `js.gz`.](http://stackoverflow.com/a/5502390/1558430)
 - An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
 An example would be if the Queen's parents had another younger son.
 - Press `shift+delete` over any autosuggestion item in Chrome to [delete it](http://www.reddit.com/r/AskReddit/comments/1tsfyd/what_is_something_i_could_teach_myself_in_5/).
-- Fake cheeses are orange because [it was once the trait that healthy cows make carotene-rich milk](http://www.onebigfluke.com/2013/12/dyeing-cheese-orange-beware-of.html).
-(The article itself is also interesting.)
 - [To send a message to Bob, encrypt a message using Bob's public key.
 Bob's private key can decrypt the message.
 Because only Bob has Bob's private key, only Bob will receive the message.](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)
 - [Specific page](http://en.wikipedia.org/wiki/IDN_homograph_attack) about tricking user into believing an internationalised domain name (IDN) is the genuine site
 - "Floating functions" === global functions.